 Everyone should be treated fairly under the law, but unfortunately, that is not always the case.
 Discrimination exists, and people’s rights are targeted based on their race, color, sex, religion, and sexual orientation.
-This is not only wrong, it is illegal.
+This is not only wrong—it is illegal.

-From police brutality to harsh and unfair prison conditions, to violations in the workplace that put certain groups at an economic disadvantage, inequality exists in our society.
-Ben Crump Law, PLLC believes discrimination, wherever it is found, should be fought.
 If you believe your rights have been violated, a Chicago civil rights lawyer may be able to help you seek compensation for your suffering.
-Contact our offices at 800-658-8448 to learn more about how we can help.
+Contact our offices at (800) 658-8448 to learn more about how we can help.
+A compassionate member of our team wants to learn the facts of your case and inform you of what we can do for you.

-Ben Crump Law, PLLC
+A Lawyer with Ben Crump Law, PLLC Can Help You Pursue Compensation

+From police brutality to harsh and unfair prison conditions to violations in the workplace that put certain groups at an economic disadvantage, inequality exists in our society.
+Ben Crump Law, PLLC believes discrimination, wherever it is found, should be fought.
 If you have been harmed by discrimination, a Chicago civil rights lawyer may be able to help.
 You may be able to sue for damages, including:

 - Personal injury: If you were physically injured, you might be entitled to sue for medical costs, including emergency room visits, hospital stays, medications, physical therapy, and more.